 6. See Fire and Ice – The Summer Edition

 Whether you’re looking for the Sasquatch, chasing volcanoes, or keen to find inner peace, hiking is the way to go.
 With a ridiculous number of trails from mellow valley meanders through the forest to leg burning ascent trails and high alpine treks, there’s something for all levels.
 The Whistler and Blackcomb alpine hiking trails use a gondola to take care of some of the elevation meaning you can get more elevation for less sweat – but there’s plenty of bottom to top hikes for purists like the new Skywalk Trail.
+Our Insider’s guide to walks and hikes around Whistler is a great place to start planning.

 8. Look to the Skies